In Colorado, you can be charged with welfare fraud for

 In Colorado, it is a criminal offense to use another person’s personal or financial identifying information to obtain anything of value.
 This includes using another person’s identity to file a claim for welfare benefits.
-Identity theft is a class 4 felony in Colorado.
-Penalties for identity theft include 2 to 6 years in prison and a fine of up to $500,000.
+Identity theft can be a felony or a misdemeanor.

 4.2.
 Computer Crime C.R.S.
 18-5.5-102

 In Colorado, it is a computer crime to access any computer, computer network, or computer system for the purpose of executing any scheme to defraud.
 This includes reporting false information online to receive welfare benefits.
 The criminal penalties for computer crimes depend on the value of theft or loss.

 Forgery in Colorado law involves altering or making fake documents with the intent to defraud.
 Prescription fraud may involve forging documents in support of an application for welfare benefits.
 Forgery in the first-degree is a class 5 felony in Colorado, with penalties including 1 to 3 years in prison, and a fine of up to $100,000.